The Proposed National ID Card

 Disingenuousness.
 Your elected representatives aren't likely to tell the whole truth about standardized driver's licenses and other ways the US government is trying to get National IDs into place.

 Other countries' experiences with National ID systems.
-The US isn't the only country implementing such a plan.
+The US isn't the only country contemplating such a plan.

 Other items yet to be categorized.